ssanthosh369/diced-website/README.md

 # diced-website
-A responsive dynamic website for a fictional board game club made using html, css, php and an sqal database for the backend using WAMP
+A responsive dynamic website for a fictional board game club made using html, css, php and an sql database for the backend.

 Database created and used with the help of wamp server and phpMyAdmin:-